A Sports Car EV?

 Brakes have to inspire confidence and provide a great feel, so you can be sure your car is going to stop consistently in a set distance and from any speed.
 You obviously have to factor road conditions into this and a great sportscar will be providing you detailed information on this too.

 With the MX-5e we are doing all we can to improve the braking system.
 There was no ABS in the Eunos Roadster and there will be none in the MX-5e.
 Like the OSSEV®, it is designed to be driven by anyone, so we are not making it too extreme.
-Both are designed to be light-weight though.
-We have an iBooster to provide electric brake assistance and to deliver custom regenerative braking based on driver profile and driving profile.
-This means the regenerative braking can be disabled in the sportier driving profiles.
+We have added an iBooster to provide electric brake assistance and to deliver custom regenerative braking based on driver profile and driving profile.
+This means the regenerative braking can be disabled in the 'sportier' driving profiles.
 The brake bias front and rear will be set optimally.
-We have kept the standard Eunos Roadster brake calipers and discs as these are easily up to the job of fast road driving (our primary use case).
+We have kept the standard Eunos Roadster brake calipers and discs, as these are easily up to the job of fast road driving (our primary use case).
 We have fitted EBC Greenstuff pads to ensure good stopping power when the brakes are both cold or hot and we have fitted stainless-steel braided brake hoses to improve the brake feel.

 Suspension

 We have lowered the MX-5e about 25mm and have fitted MeisterR coil overs to improve the handling and reduce the body roll.
 We have also completely refurbished the suspension with new polybushes, ball joints and alignment bolts.
-Professional geometry alignment will also be done.
+Professional geometry alignment will also be done once the car is complete.

 Controls